OverviewBlog

 The contract administrator, architect, or employer's agent then has five working days from receipt to issue an interim certificate confirming the amount due.
 This certification process provides independent verification of payment obligations, creating the legal foundation for subsequent collection activities.

 Payment becomes due within 14 days of the due date established in the contract, typically falling 21 days after the application submission date.
-Whilst this structured timeline provides certainty for all parties, it can result in extended payment cycles that challenge construction companies' working capital management.
+However, staged payments can still create short term cash flow pressure despite the formal timetable.

 How Factoring Companies Assess JCT Applications

-Invoice factoring providers generally view JCT applications for payment favourably due to their standardised format, legal framework, and independent certification process.
-The structured nature of JCT contracts provides transparency regarding payment obligations, enabling more accurate risk assessment and competitive advance rates.
+Factoring companies generally view JCT applications for payment favourably due to their standardised format, legal framework, and independent certification process.
+The structured nature of JCT contracts provides transparency regarding payment obligations, enabling more accurate risk assessment when making advance rate decisions.

-Certification Status: Most factoring companies prefer advancing funds against certified applications rather than uncertified submissions.
-Interim certificates provide additional security that payment is contractually due and legally enforceable, significantly reducing collection risk and enabling higher advance rates.
+• Certification Status: Most factoring companies prefer advancing funds against certified applications rather than uncertified submissions.

-Variation Claims: Applications including disputed variations or inadequately documented additional work may receive reduced advance rates until contractual agreements are finalised.
-Factoring companies seek certainty around payment obligations and may require further documentation or warranties for contentious claims.
+• Variation Claims: Applications including disputed variations or inadequately documented additional work may receive reduced advance rates until contractual agreements are finalised.

-Final Account Negotiations: Applications forming part of final account discussions often receive cautious treatment, as prolonged negotiations or disputes can significantly delay payment and increase collection costs.
+• Final Account Negotiations: Applications forming part of final account discussions often receive cautious treatment.

-Subcontractor Applications: When main contractors submit applications that include subcontractor work, factoring companies may require additional documentation to confirm subcontractor payment obligations and dispute resolution procedures.
+• Subcontractor Applications: When main contractors submit applications that include subcontractor work, factoring companies may require additional documentation.

 Sector-Specific Applications Across Construction